kelo-robotics/robile_ros_navigation/README.md

 roslaunch robile_ros_navigation robot.launch
 ~~~

-The default configuration is based on 3x3 robile brick configuration with four active wheel.
+The default configuration is based on 3x3 ROBILE brick configuration with four active wheel.
 Please make sure that the wheel configuration in kelo_tulip has been set properly.
 For more information on the configuration file, please read the documentation of [kelo_tulip](https://github.com/kelo-robotics/kelo_tulip)